Loubnaelghazi/Mohamed-El-Mrabet-Loubna-El-Ghazi-PROJECT-GAME-2D-WITH-COCOS2D-PICO-PARK/README.md

 ## License

-Strictly forbidden to take or use the source code without permission and proper attribution:

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Strictly forbidden to take or use the source code without permission and proper attribution.